ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Unable to learn fast and adapt

 ## You should start or work for a startup if:
 - Passionate about solving a problem and it won't be getting solved
+- Identify a signficant gap in the market that you feel you and your team has the expertise to bridge

-Early founding skills
+## Early founding skills
-- risk taking...sacrificing the present for the future pay off
+- Risk taking...sacrificing the present for the future pay off
-- going with ambiguity and unknowns
+- Going with ambiguity and unknowns
-- learning quickly
+- Learning quickly
-- adapting to new situations
+- Adapting to new situations
-- selling
+- Selling
-- telling a story
+- Telling a story
+- Execution
+- Strategic creativity
-- execution
+- Thinking critically

 When to shut a product down